AbeerAmin/GlowVibe-Beauty-Clinic-Web-App/README.md

     SENDGRID_API_KEY=your_sendgrid_api_key
     TWILIO_ACCOUNT_SID=your_twilio_account_sid
     TWILIO_AUTH_TOKEN=your_twilio_auth_token
-# 4.Start the backend server:
+4. Start the backend server:
   npm start

 ### 3. Frontend Setup
-# 1.Navigate to the frontend directory:
+1. Navigate to the frontend directory: cd ../frontend
-  cd ../frontend
-# 2.Install dependencies:
+2. Install dependencies:
   npm install
-# 3.Start the development server:
+3. Start the development server: npm start
-  npm start

 The application frontend will run at http://localhost:3000, and the backend will run at http://localhost:5000.